-Exhibit I: Project or Program Description - Fully explain the scope of the project or program.
+Exhibit I: Project or Program Description - Fully explain the scope of the program or service.

-Exhibit II: Needs Description - Include a separate narrative specifically addressing how the project will enhance the quality of life for low to moderate income (LMI) individuals and neighborhoods.
+Exhibit II: Needs Description -Include a separate narrative specifically addressing how the project will enhance the quality of life for low to moderate income (LMI) individuals and neighborhoods.